ORNL/cpp-proposals-pub/layout_stride_fix/layout_stride_fix.md

 One option is to simply make the default constructor unavailable for `layout_stride` mappings of fully static extents.

-The wording change would simply add a requires clause to the class synapsis:
+The wording change would simply add a requires clause to the class synopsis

 In subsection 24.7.3.4.7.1 [mdspan.layout.stride.overview] replace:
 ```c++